One-of-a-kind experiences

 However, implementing experiential tours associated with wildlife conservation is not simple.
 Director of the Center for Environmental Education and Services of Cuc Phuong National Park Pham Kien Cuong said that releasing animals must ensure strict conservation principles to avoid endangering tourists.

 Experts believe that in the coming time, conservation-related tours will be improved in quality, diversify physical activities and expand to families with young children.
-A typical example is the program “Where are we going, Langurs?” on Son Tra Peninsula (Da Nang) combining education and nature experiences to track the red-shanked douc langur, which will continue to be successful in 2025.
+A typical example is the program "Where are we going, langurs?" on Son Tra peninsula (Da Nang) combining education and nature experiences to track the red-shanked douc langur, which will continue to be successful in 2025.

 Primate conservationist Bui Van Tuan, Director of Hivooc Company, affirmed that the biodiversity value in Son Tra and many other conservation areas needs to be enhanced through appropriate tourism and education.
-According to the Forestry Department (Ministry of Agriculture and Environment), national parks bring in more than VND2,000 billion each year from forest tourism services - an important resource for forest protection and increasing income for local people.
+According to the Forestry Department (Ministry of Agriculture and Environment), national parks bring in more than 2,000 billion VND each year from forest tourism services - an important resource for forest protection and increasing income for local people.

 Source: https://nhandan.vn/thuc-day-du-lich-gan-voi-bao-ton-dong-vat-hoang-da-post874512.html